Davidrxyang/christopher/README.md

 # christopher
-christopher is a gpt based chatbot, aka FRIEND
+christopher is a gpt based chatbot, he is our friend